HarshithAlva6/interview-prep/Full Stack/code.md

 **Basic AWS Services:** -
 1. **Route53:** AWS Domain Name System helps connect user requests to web application, redirect traffic, configure domain-related settings.
 2. **SES:** Simple Email Service is cloud-based email service.
-3. **EC2:** Elastic Compute Cloud is web service which provides compute capacity in the form of virtual servers/instances
+3. **EC2:** Elastic Compute Cloud is web service which provides compute capacity in the form of virtual servers/instances.
+Amazon Machine image is where we launch the virtual machine from.

+* **Checkpoint Deployment -**
+Setup an EC2 instance using any AMI (e.g. latest version of Ubuntu) SSH into the EC2 instance using the key pair you created Install Node.js on the EC2 instance
+Install Git on the EC2 instance
+Clone your application from GitHub
+Install and configure database on the EC2 instance (e.g. PostgreSQL) Make sure that the security group of the EC2 instance allows HTTP and HTTPS traffic Try to access your application using the public IP address of the EC2 instance Purchase or setup a domain name using Route53 (or any other domain name provider) and point it to the public IP address of the EC2 instance
+Setup HTTPs using certbot
+And voilla!
+You have deployed your application to AWS!

+ **Monit:** Used to monitor and manage system resources such as services, processes; files, directories and devices under CPU, memory, disk; and network connections.
+Other examples include Prometheus/ Grafana.
+Runs as a daemon(background) process.
+Runs in cycles of monitoring and sleeping in a configured period.